Frequently Asked Questions

 A. My name’s Kevin Wells.
 I’m a freelance content writer and copywriter.
 I’m a native English speaker, university educated (University of Bath, BSc Economics and Politics upper second class).

-I worked as a freelance IT consultant for many years, contracting at a wide range of big-name corporate clients as well as smaller companies and startups.
+Next to content writing I’m a freelance IT consultant, having contracted over the years with a wide range of big-name corporate clients as well as smaller companies and startups.

-I now work entirely remote and write for businesses located all over the world.
+I also now write content for businesses located all over the world.
 Check out my About page for more personal information.

 Q. What’s your experience as a writer?